akpysec/Firewall_RuleBase_Audit/README.md

 ### Types of Checks Supported

-Currently the following checks are supported:
+Currently, the following checks are supported:

 - Broad assignment with object "Any" within Source / Destination / Service fields
 - Disabled rules